Essential Liberty (Part 1)

-But as Jefferson predicted, many in the executive and legislative branches would eventually abandon their oaths of obligation to our Constitution, and consequently, as they nominate and appoint judges, the judiciary would suffer a similar fate of corruption, which would then be difficult to correct because judges are protected from electoral eviction.
+But as Jefferson predicted, many in the executive and legislative branches would eventually abandon their obligatory oaths “to Support and Defend” our Constitution, and consequently, as they nominate and appoint judges, the judiciary would suffer a similar fate of corruption, which would then be difficult to correct because judges are protected from electoral eviction.
 In effect, it may be argued that all three branches of government have devolved into “despotic branches.”

 Regarding the process of amendment prescribed by our Constitution, George Washington wrote, “If in the opinion of the People the distribution or modification of the constitutional powers be in any particular wrong, let it be corrected by an amendment in the way which the Constitution designates, but let there be no change by usurpation; for though this in one instance may be the instrument of good, it is the customary weapon by which free governments are destroyed.”

 Alexander Hamilton concurred, “A sacred respect for the constitutional law is the vital principle, the sustaining energy of a free government.”
 He also wrote, “[T]he present Constitution is the standard to which we are to cling.
 Under its banners, bona fide must we combat our political foes – rejecting all changes but through the channel itself provides for amendments.”